ChaudharyPrakash23/Job-Search-Portal/README.md

 - `GET /api/job-actions/applied` → Returns an array of applied jobs
 - `POST /api/job-actions/save/:jobId` → Saves or unsaves a job
 - `POST /api/job-actions/apply/:jobId` → Applies for a job

-## 👥 Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

-## 📜 License
-This project is licensed under the MIT License.

----

 🎯 Happy Coding!